emeraldonion/DNS/README.md

 We're using [dnsproxy](https://github.com/AdguardTeam/dnsproxy) to proxy DoT, DoH, and DoQ queries to [unbound](https://github.com/NLnetLabs/unbound) as the resolver.
 On the networking side, we use [BIRD](https://gitlab.nic.cz/labs/bird/tree/master) as a BGP daemon automated with [bcg](https://github.com/natesales/bcg) which converts a simple YAML file into BIRD configs with filtering for IRR, RPKI, and max-prefix limits.
 Each DNS server announces the same routes making this an anycast service that can be easily scaled out by adding more servers.

 If you're interested in running your own service like this, this repo can serve as a quick way to get started.
 Just edit the Ansible [hosts file](https://github.com/emeraldonion/APRNS/blob/main/hosts.yml) to contain a list of your DNS servers, BGP configuration, and TLS certificate paths, and run `ansible-playbook -i hosts.yml install.yml`.
 Ansible will install and configure the DNS server with unbound and dnsproxy, and set up BGP session with BIRD and BCG according to the `bcg` key in your Ansible hosts file.
+The `hosts.yml` file in this repo contains our production config as a starting place, but you'll have to make a few modifications if you're running your own deployment:

+1. Replace `tls_cert` and `tls_key` with the path to your TLS certificate and private key.
+2. Replace the `hosts` key with objects for each of your DNS servers, noting `ansible_host` and `bcg` which takes a raw [bcg](https://github.com/natesales/bcg) config in YAML.

 ### Legal